JasonLocklin/Dissertation/VWM/Discussion.md

-While it is possible that the visual working memory test used here is a more sensitive, if indirect, measure of attention deficits than the well tested, and direct, measure of the covert orienting task, but unlikely.
+While it is possible that the visual working memory test used here is a more sensitive, if indirect, measure of attention deficits than the well tested, and direct, measure of the covert orienting task, it is unlikely.
 Fortunately, the relationship can also be examined by considering the patients on a case-by-case basis.

 The three most severely neglecting patients demonstrated